Program affiliation: Learning Sciences & Human Development

 My main research interests are in designing environments to support engagement and in how motivation to learn develops over time in social contexts.
 Most recently I have worked within a sociocultural framework to understand why people take up or reject social practices and how motives arise in social interaction.
-Current projects include studying engagement in rigorous, project-based high school courses and how it might be supported and in creating inclusive, engaging environments in university engineering programs.
 A secondary interest is in assessment in schools, and the effects of various policies and practices on teacher and student motivation.

 Ph.D.
 Purdue University, 1986: Educational Psychology